Why was the road at the top of Deanway called Bowlers Orchard and was there a "Bowler"?

-In the 1840 tithe apportionment the Orchard (Piece 566) was owned by W Johnson, who probably lived in London and let it to W Curtis.
+In the 1840 Tithe Apportionment the Orchard (Piece 566) was owned by W Johnson, who probably lived in London and let it to W Curtis.
 By the 1904 valuation it was occupied by William Hearne and owned by the James Tyrell (Piece 255/6).
-In 1915 Jane Tyrell is listed as the executor of W Johnson and still occupied by W Hearne (piece 421).
+In 1915 Jane Tyrell is listed as the Executor of W Johnson and it is still occupied by W Hearne (piece 421).

-However a William Bowler appears in the 1935 and the 1939 Kelly's Directories and he is a Coal Merchant working from Narcot Lane.
+However a William Bowler appears in the 1935 and in the 1939 Kelly's Directories he is a Coal Merchant working from Narcot Lane.

 Bowlers Orchard does not appear in the 1952 street directory although the shops and garage at the corner of Narcot Lane do exist so some of the original Orchard does seem to have been developed by that time